bryantvu/TWA-APK-Template/README.md

 - **Splash Image**
   All splash images must be replaced with the PNG files of following square dimensions and name.
   **Note: splash images might not appear on Huawei devices.*
     - res/drawable-hdpi/splash.png (300px square)
     - res/drawable-mdpi/splash.png (450px square)
     - res/drawable-xhdpi/splash.png (600px square)
     - res/drawable-xxhdpi/splash.png (900px square)
     - res/drawable-xxxhdpi/splash.png (1200px square)

+## GMS vs HMS Behavior

+Please note that the LauncherActivity has been modified to check for GMS availability.
+If GMS is detected, the TWA launcher will proceed as normal and select the best TWA provider on the device.
+In the case that GMS is not available, it is assumed that the app is running on a Huawei device and the TWA is force launched using the Huawei Browser.

 ## License
 This Android sample code is licensed under the  [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0)